utiwari2/Vehicle_Speed-Number_Plate_Detection/README.md

 Install these other libraries as well: skimage, sklearn, openpyxl, threading, time, joblib, numpy, matplotlib, datetime, & os.

 Through Command Prompt, run this code.
 (Make sure to change the directories)

+Technologies used :

+Python
+opencv
+dlib

+Tasks breakdown

+Vehicle Detection
+We are using Haarcascade classifier to identify vehicles.
+Vehicle Tracking - ( assigning IDs to vehicles )
+We have used corelation tracker from dlib library.
+Speed Calculation
+We are calculating the distance moved by the tracked vehicle in a second, in terms of pixels, so we need pixel per meter to calculate the distance travelled in meters.
+With distance travelled per second in meters, we will get the speed of the vehicle.
+How to run project?
+Follow steps:

+Clone repo : git clone https://github.com/kraten/vehicle-speed-check

+cd (change directory) into vehicle-speed-check cd vehicle-speed-check

+Create virtual environment python -m venv venv

+Activate virtual environment ./venv/bin/activate

+Install requirements pip install -r requirements.txt

+run speed_check.py script python speed_check.py